let’s start by taking a look at this table:

 |Runs with Gulp||yes||yes||yes||yes|

 Let’s take a closer look at the tools listed above, shall we?

-RequireJS is probably the oldest popular module bundler, created in 2011 it’s still a choice today.
-RequireJS chooses AMD as the primary (and only) syntax for module definition.
-Different from most other bundling tools, RequireJS works more like a library than a classic bundling tool: simply drop require.js and the config.js in your project and you’re ready to go.
+RequireJS is probably the oldest popular module bundler, created in 2011 it’s still a thing today.
+RequireJS chooses AMD as the primary (and only) syntax for module definitions.
+Different from most other bundling tools, RequireJS works more like a library than a classic bundling tool: simply drop require.js and the config.js in your project and you’re almost ready to go.

 - Easy/quick to use.